Battered transport stocks could attract on price

 "There is no 'sell' signal as far as I'm concerned," said Katie Stockton, chief technical strategist at BTIG in New York.
 "The divergence is certainly something to make a note of, in terms of your positioning in the transportation sector, but I don't see it as a message in regard to the broader market."

-Analysts point to specific transports, such as United Parcel Service Inc, FedEx Corp, and hard-hit railroads, down 25.1 percent this year, as places to bargain hunt.
+Analysts point to specific transports, such as United Parcel Service Inc (UPS.N), FedEx Corp (FDX.N), and hard-hit railroads, down 25.1 percent this year, as places to bargain hunt.

 The broad transport index, made up of 20 stocks that track the biggest U.S. railroads, trucking and airline companies, is selling at a trailing price-earnings ratio of 16.7, compared with 20.42 for the S&P and down from the 19 level where it started the year.